2025–26 East Carolina Pirates men's basketball team

-The 2025–26 East Carolina Pirates men's basketball team represents East Carolina University during the 2025–26 NCAA Division I men's basketball season.
-The Pirates,led by fourth-year head coach Michael Schwartz, play their home games at Williams Arena at Minges Coliseum as eleventh-year members of the American Conference.
+The 2025–26 East Carolina Pirates men's basketball team represented East Carolina University during the 2025–26 NCAA Division I men's basketball season.
+The Pirates, led by fourth-year head coach Michael Schwartz, played their home games at Williams Arena at Minges Coliseum in Greenville, North Carolina as eleventh-year members of the American Conference.

 Previous season

 The Pirates finished the 2024–25 season 19–14, 10–8 in AAC play to finish in a tie for fifth place.
 As a No. 6 seed in the AAC tournament they defeated UTSA in the second round before falling to UAB in the quarterfinals.

+Preseason

+On October 9, 2025, the American Conference released their preseason poll.
+East Carolina was picked to finish tenth in the conference.